 In 2019, if the hotels and accommodations didn’t have cable and wi-fi, or the phone service was bad, you wouldn’t get anyone staying here, even in the best summer months.

 We 21st century visitors to the past, like old, but not at the expense of our luxuries.

-I was told by a brother, Neal, and, by Pat, that the Great Sand Dunes are worth seeing.
+I was told by a brother, Neal, and, by Pat, that the Great Sand Dunes are worth a long look.

-Not staying long, I get back on the road to Creede, Colorado.
+Not having time to stay long, I get back on the road to Creede, Colorado and Hermit’s Lake.

-I’m guessing, even if I don’t see the dunes again, this would be one of the first places a tour of cats, from Japan ,would stop and spend an entire day romping in the kitty litter.
+I’m guessing, even if I don’t see these dunes again, this would be one of the first places a tour of cats, from Japan ,would stop and spend an entire day romping in the kitty litter.

 There are artifacts to see at this national monument – wagon wheels and wagons, an empty jail, cannons, latrines, a visitor center, the only hospital for five hundred miles, ruts where wagons followed the Santa Fe Trail, pieces of adobe buildings that were once sheltering, a hundred foot tall flag pole where the stars and stripes flew, a white Army tent.

 These photos, of what is left of this piece of the past, hint at what it was like to live out west in the late 1800’s.